Good Morning! Here's the Monday Morning Blog!

 November's Theme - Making Choices

 This month's theme is making choices.
-It's something that we do everyday which determines our life direction.
-We learn from all of our choices, whether those choices are good or bad for us.
-Sometimes choices are made without all of the correct information, they are made based on assumptions about a situation or a person.
+It's something that we do every day which determines our life direction.
+We learn from all our choices, whether those choices are good or bad for us.
+Sometimes choices are made without all the correct information, they are made based on assumptions about a situation or a person.